LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/get-set-contextual-data.md

 ```

 **Messaging connector requirements:**
-- Ensure that the bot is set up with API OAuth login rather than password login
+- Ensure that the bot is set up with API OAuth login rather than password login.
-- Ensure that the OAuth keys have permission to Engagement History
+- Ensure that the OAuth keys have permission to Engagement History.

 <img class="fancyimage" style="width:500px;" src="img/ConvoBuilder/previousSkillSetupMessaging.png">